noseka1/execute-remote-pipeline/README.md

 $ oc sa get-token pipeline-starter
 ```

-On the local OpenShift cluster, create a secret that holds the token:
+On the local OpenShift cluster, create a secret that will hold the token:

 ```
 $ oc create secret generic --from-literal=openshift-token=INSERT_TOKEN_HERE pipeline-starter